 It should be noted that this policy is not intended to punish students for classroom dissent or hinder organized, peaceful and orderly protests that are undertaken within reasonable time, manner, and place restrictions placed upon the same by the University.

 O. Disorderly conduct:

 Engaging in conduct that is disruptive, lewd, or indecent, regardless of intent, which breaches the peace of the community.

-N. Undisclosed recording:
+P. Undisclosed recording:

-O. Violations of other University policies:
+Q. Violations of other University policies:

-Violating other published University regulations or policies.
+Violating other published University regulations or policies

 S. Abuse of the disciplinary system:

 3. Failing to complete imposed sanctions.